antrea-io/antrea/docs/external-node.md

 server).
 It supports specifying which network interfaces on the external Node are expected to be protected with Antrea NetworkPolicy rules.
-The virtual machine or bare-metal server represented by an `ExternalNode` resource can be either Linux or Windows. "external Node" will be used to designate such a virtual machine or bare-metal server in the rest of this document.
+The virtual machine or bare-metal server represented by an `ExternalNode` resource can be either Linux or Windows.
+"External Node" will be used to designate such a virtual machine or bare-metal server in the rest of this document.

 Antrea NetworkPolicies are applied to an external Node by leveraging the